IgnacioRondini/IgnacioRondini/README.md

 ### Hi there 👋

 I am a software developer who really likes to write, learn and to share.

-That's why I started Axokoi.com
-- 🔭 My side projects are for the moment mainly focused on BandurriaJ!
-A JavaFx/SpringBoot desktop application for tagging and management of Music discs.
-You can visit it here --> https://github.com/AxoKoi/BandurriaJ Help would be really appreciated!
+- 🔭 As our daily lives become more and more digital, I have been increasingly aware of the environmental and social impacts of technology.
+I believe that software should be designed with the environment and society in mind, and that is why I created Axoly Tech, a company focused on responsible IT.
+We are committed to creating software that is both sustainable and ethical.
 <!--
 **IgnacioRondini/IgnacioRondini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.